cl-axon/cl-aima/README.md

  * http://aima.cs.berkeley.edu/lisp/doc/overview.html

-The changes made are discussed in the file `ChangeLog' in this directory.
+The changes made are discussed in the file ``ChangeLog`` in this directory.